quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part12_6.4_Magnetizati.md

 ---
 #### Reduced Magnetization vs Reduced Temperature Plot
-Background context: The text mentions constructing a plot of reduced magnetization \(m(t)\) as a function of reduced temperature \(t\).
+Background context: The text mentions constructing a plot of reduced magnetization $m(t)$ as a function of reduced temperature $t$.
 This is used to analyze magnetic behavior at different temperatures.

 :p How would you construct a plot of reduced magnetization versus reduced temperature?
 ??x